Obmondo/kubeaid/argocd-helm-charts/mattermost-team-edition/README.md

 # Migrate mattermost-team-edition to k8S

+## Updating upstream chart

+Update it the regular way then reapply git patch from the MR that adds support for plugins with their own webservers.
+If upstream changes have changed something that breaks that patch, then fix it.

 ## Follow to Enable Keycloak SSO (OAuth) for Mattermost Teams Edition